Professor Gabriella Giannachi

 External impact and engagement

 I research performance and new media documentation, a burgeoning field that concerns itself with the capture of rich quality data about an event (whether artistic or other) so it may be preserved for future generations.
 More precisely, I am an expert at documenting mixed reality events that span physical and digital environments.
 This has led me to research how documentations and, more generally, the archives that host them, can be used outside the museums as mobile centres for interpretation and knowledge production to facilitate creative engagement with art, heritage, popular and material culture.
-In particular, I research how mobile interpretation and creative engagement with such archives can generate new knowledge that is of value to users and museums; how encountering archival materials outside museums can bring return visitors as well as new visitors to museums; how the self-documentation of one’s encounter with art can constitute a rewarding learning experience; how it can stimulate memory and augment individual and communities’ sense of identity, presence and well being; and what copyright and accessibility implications these uses of documentations may entail.
+In particular, I research how mobile interpretation and creative engagement with such archives can generate new knowledge that is of value to users and museums; how encountering archival materials outside museums can bring return visitors as well as new visitors to museums; how the self-documentation of one’s encounter with art and heritage can constitute a rewarding learning experience; how it can stimulate memory and augment individual and communities’ sense of identity, presence and well being; and what accessibility implications these uses of documentations may entail.

 I teach through a problem-solving, hands on approach and, when possible, try to collaborate with external institutions, such as Royal Albert Memorial Museum and Art Gallery, Bill Douglas Cinema Museum, Exeter City Football Museum, the Penguin Archive, and the Northcott Theatre.